-James Beaupré is the University of Maine’s Innovation Engineer, the first such engineer world wide.
-In addition to creating, communicating and commercialize meaningfully unique ideas for the University of Maine, Beaupré currently instructs courses in innovation and chemical engineering.
+James Beaupré is responsible for creating, communicating and commercialize meaningfully unique ideas for the University of Maine, Beaupré currently instructs courses in innovation and chemical engineering.
 His scientific background is in paper making processes specifically in water removal and is a patented inventor in the field.
 Beaupré has a B.S. in chemical engineering from the University of Maine (2007) and a Ph.D. in chemical engineering from the University of Maine (2012).

 Fiscal and Administrative Officer

 Chris Coplin oversees and supervises all departmental bookkeeping and accounting of more than 300 project accounts with annual revenues exceeding $4.1 million.
 Coplin also manages office staff personnel and is the contact person for the department.

 Karen Lidral is responsible for reviewing industrial contracts, purchasing materials for all Office of Innovation and Economic Development projects, and managing grants received in the department.
 Raised in Saco, Maine, Lidral is a 2005 University of Maine graduate with a bachelor’s degree in music.
 Lidral has worked at UMaine since 2006, and currently works remotely from Boise, Idaho.